 The impact of pavement on the joints that occurs during outdoor running causes wear and tear of the body over time.
 Low-impact training machines like stationary bikes and the elliptical can alleviate this problem.
 Long-distance outdoor running jars the body — the feet and joints of the legs absorb an excessive amount of impact.
 The low-impact machines offer the same benefits of long-distance running, while avoiding the detrimental effects of pavement pounding.

 Free-weight training has long been regarded as an integral component to many athletic training plans.
 Repetitive practice of a specific sport doesn’t offer enough excess strain on the muscles to allow them to reach peak development.
 Weight training allows for continual increase in weight and resistance.
 This way, the muscles are constantly broken down and rebuilt to become stronger and more durable.
 Lifting weights helps to cultivate the muscles in the back, arms, chest, and legs.

 Strength training is especially important for distance runners and helps to prevent:

 - hip injuries

 - stress fractures

 In general it offers the following benefits.

 - increases cardiovascular endurance and basal metabolic rate

-Pilates, which focuses primarily on building core muscle, strengthens the body from the center out.
+Pilates focuses primarily on building core muscle and strengthening the body from the center out.
 Many injuries can be traced back to the muscles situated in the core.
 A strong and stable center, appropriately termed the “powerhouse,” begins at the bottom of the ribs and extends down to the hip line.
 It includes: